alecramsay/ushouse/README.md

 ### Step 4 - Export the results to CSV

 Finally, for each imputed election spreadsheet, I exported select results into corresponding CSV files in the data/results/ directory.
-These are the election results I then analyzed programmatically.

-I added a year column manually.
+Then I added a year column manually, and combined individual files into an overall file containing all elections (elections.csv).

 ### Step 5 - Analyze the elections in Python

-Then I computed the "unearned" seats by election and pivoted the results by state.
+Then I analyzed the election results programmatically computing the "unearned" seats by election and pivoting the results by state (pivot-by-state.csv).

 ### Step 6 - Analyze the elections in Excel

-TODO
+I imported that into Excel and analyzed the results longitudinally.

 ## TODO

 * TODO - Document R vote- & seat-shares in the constituent CSVs
 * TODO - Review & document the logic for imputing uncontested elections
-* TODO - Get & process 2020 results
 * TODO - Programmatically analyze results by state over time
 * TODO - Handle missing data in Vermont & document two-party results